Photo: Tony Carrick for Bob Vila

 - Some LED lanterns allow for both types of batteries, which is great for longer excursions.

 LED lanterns that include a solar panel and even a hand crank for recharging batteries help to ensure you’ll never be without lighting due to a dead battery.

 LED lanterns can run continuously for an average of 15 to 100 hours, depending on the model.
 If planning a camping trip, calculate your anticipated needs.
 Take the estimated amount of usage time per night and multiply that by the number of days you’ll be gone.
 If the estimate is 4 hours a night for four nights, you’ll need 16 hours of burn time.

 When looking at the maximum burn time of an LED lantern, keep in mind that this time period represents usage at the lowest lumens for models that offer different lighting modes.
-If you enjoy bright lights and use the highest lumens, then the maximum burn time will shorten.
+If you enjoy bright lights and use the highest lumens, the maximum burn time will shorten.

-An IP rating will reveal the dustproof and waterproof qualities of an LED lantern, if any.
+A lantern’s IP rating reveals its dustproof and waterproof qualities, if any.

 - Dust-resistant vs. dustproof: The first number in the IP rating explains the ability to repel dust.
 Any number between 1 and 5 is considered dust-resistant, and a 6 is dustproof.
-If a manufacturer uses an X in the place of a 0, it is confident the device can at least withstand a bit of dust.
+If a manufacturer uses an X in place of a 0, it is confident the device can at least withstand a bit of dust.